On continuity of measurable group representations and homomorphisms

 Let $G$ be a locally compact group, and let $U$ be its unitary representation on a Hilbert space $H$.
 Endow the space $\mathcal L(H)$ of linear bounded operators on $H$ with weak operator topology.
 We prove that if $U$ is a measurable map from $G$ to $\mathcal L(H)$ then it is continuous.
 This result was known before for separable $H$.
 We prove also that the following statement is consistent with ZFC: every measurable homomorphism from a locally compact group into any topological group is continuous.

 Let $G$ be a locally compact group.
 We consider its unitary representations, that is, homomorphisms $U$ from $G$ into the group $\mathcal U(H)$ of unitary operators on a Hilbert space $H$.
 One gets a rich representation theory if the representations considered are weakly continuous, i.e. such that for every $x,y \in H$ the coefficient $f(t)= \<U(t)x,y\>$ is a continuous function on $G$.
-This requirement is equivalent to strong continuity, i.e. continuity of the function $F(t)=\|U(t)x\|$ for every $x\in H$, so we will say simply that $U$ is continuous.
+This requirement is equivalent to strong continuity, i.e. continuity of the function $F(t)=\|U(t)x\|$ for every $x\in H$.
+Representations satisfying any of these conditions will be further called continuous.

-In certain cases it happens that every representation is automatically continuous, as, notably, every finite dimensional unitary representation of a semisimple Lie group.
+In certain cases it happens that every representation is automatically continuous, as, notably, every finite dimensional unitary representation of a connected semisimple Lie group.
 This theorem was proved for compact groups by Van der Waerden \cite{waerden} and in general case by A.~I.~Shtern \cite{shtern}.
 But in general it is easy to construct discontinuous representations, so for automatic continuity, one has to assume some sort of measurability at least.
 A commonly used notion is as follows.
 Say that a representation $U$ of a locally compact group $G$ on a Hilbert space $H$ is {\it weakly measurable} if every coefficient $f(t) = \<U(t)x,y\>$ is a measurable function on $G$.
 Every weakly measurable unitary representation must be continuous if it acts on a separable Hilbert space \cite[Theorem~V.7.3]{gaal}.

 However, in general this does not imply continuity: if $G$ is non-discrete, then the regular representation of $G$ on the space $\ell_2(G)$ of countably summable sequences on $G$ is weakly measurable but discontinuous.
 In this paper we prove that separability restriction can be removed if we use a slightly stronger notion of measurability.
-Let $\cal L(H)$ be the space of bounded linear operators on the Hilbert space $H$, endowed with the weak operator topology (it is generated by the functions $f_{xy}$ for all $x,y\in H$, where $f_{xy}(A) = \<Ax,y\>$).
+Let $\cal L(H)$ be the space of bounded linear operators on the Hilbert space $H$, endowed with the weak operator topology (it is generated by the functions $f_{xy}$ for all $x,y\in H$, where $f_{xy}(A) = \<Ax,y\>$, $A\in \mathcal L(H)$).
 Say that $U$ is {\it weakly operator measurable} if $U^{-1}(V)$ is measurable for every open set $V\subset \cal L(H)$.
 Now we can formulate the main result of this paper (Theorem~\ref{rep}): every weak operator measurable unitary representation of a locally compact group is continuous.